qu-ngx/bsic-vision-xmpl/README.md

 NOTE:
 There might be some caliberations, tests, researches and even noticeable changes to this file.
 Following the wpilib.org link above is compulsive for those who want to start vision from scratch!

+<IMPORTANT NOTE>:
+THIS PROJECT FAILED AND DISCONTINUED!
+HEADING TOWARDS THE LINK FROM WPILIB ABOVE FOR REFERENCE AND AUTHENTIC USE FOR YOUR OWN CUSTOM VISION!